Biancheri, Franck (b. May 2, 1960), finance and economy minister (2000-06) and foreign minister (2008-11) of Monaco.

 Blanco (Meaño), Andrés Eloy (b.
 Aug.
 6, 1897, Cumaná, Sucre state, Venezuela - d. [car crash] May 21, 1955, Mexico City, Mexico), foreign minister of Venezuela (1948).

 Blanco (Estradé), Juan Carlos (b.
-June 9, 1934, Montevideo, Uruguay), foreign minister of Uruguay (1972-76).
+June 9, 1934, Montevideo, Uruguay), foreign minister of Uruguay (1972-76); nephew of the above.
+He was also permanent representative to the United Nations (1982-85).
 He became the first person in the country to be jailed for crimes against humanity after he was convicted on Oct.
 18, 2002, in connection with the "disappearance" of Elena Quinteros, a teacher arrested in 1976 while trying to take refuge in the Venezuelan embassy in Montevideo.
 In May 2003, a court ordered his release, having absolved him of deprivation of liberty charges; in June, the government filed new charges of aggravated homicide against him in connection with Quinteros' death.
 In May 2005 further charges were filed against him (and former president Juan María Bordaberry) for the murders (also in 1976) of the Chamber of Deputies leader Héctor Gutiérrez Ruiz, Sen. Zelmar Michelini, and two suspected members of the Tupamaro guerrilla group, William Whitelaw and Rosario Barredo.